swy641205/arkcluster/README.md

     + /ark/template/crontab : default config file for crontab
     + /ark/staging : default directory if you use the --downloadonly option when updating.
 + __/cluster__ : Cluster volume to share with other instances
+    + /cluster/myclusterid.Game.ini : ark Game.ini config file which will be copied on every start
+    + /cluster/myclusterid.GameUserSetting.ini : ark GameUserSetting.ini config file which will be copied on every start

 ## Known issues
 Currently none